Compare policies from Australia Post to find the travel insurance cover that's right for you.

 - Conditions that you are travelling overseas to receive treatment for

-- If you went travelling against the advice of a doctor or medical professional.
+- Travelling against the advice of a doctor or medical professional

 I'm pregnant, can I get cover?

-- Cover is only provided for complications that happen prior to the 26th week of pregnancy
+- Cover is only provided for complications that occur prior to the 26th week of pregnancy

-- Cover not provided for childbirth or the health of the newborn, regardless of the stage of pregnancy.
+- Cover is not provided for childbirth or the health of the newborn, regardless of the stage of pregnancy

 You will need to complete a medical assessment if either: